BUU44630 Economic Policy and Business History

 Office Hours: TBA

-This course provides students with a broad overview (i) of the business history of Ireland since independence in 1922 to the establishment of the Single European Market in 1992 and the subsequent emergence of the ‘Celtic Tiger’ economy, and (ii) of the economic policies, technological developments and world conditions that drove developments in Irish business.
+This course provides students with a broad overview (i) of the business history of Ireland from independence in 1922 to the establishment of the Single European Market in 1992 and the subsequent emergence of the ‘Celtic Tiger’ economy, and (ii) of the economic policies, technological developments and world conditions that drove developments in Irish business.

 - Topics to be explored will include:

-- How did Ireland’s long-established domestic firms perform over the period?
+- How did Ireland’s long-established domestic services firms perform over the period?
 (Many of these, across a broad range of sectors, would have been wiped out or consolidated into larger firms, many from overseas).

 Learning and Teaching Approach

-The analytical background will be provided in lectures, where the leading manufacturing firms in operation at various stages of Ireland’s economic and business history will be identified.
-The characteristics of the market-leading firms will also be explored, as will the national and international developments that led to these outcomes.
+The analytical background will be provided in lectures, where the leading services sectors in operation at various stages of Ireland’s economic and business history will be discussed.
+The characteristics of the market-leading firms will also be explored, as will the firm-level, national and international developments that led to these outcomes.
 The policy background sectors operated against will also be explored.

-Students will learn, through hands-on experience, how to identify the leading firms within each sector and to trace their origins and subsequent histories.
+Students will learn, through hands-on experience, how to identify the leading firms within each sector and how to trace their origins and subsequent histories.
 As much of the course is examined, attendance is strongly recommended.
 Strong research skills will be valued on the module and the earlier sessions will include guidance on information sources that may be useful for research project.

 On successful completion of this module students should be able to:

-• Identify the key national and international developments that impact on the evolution of particular sectors and firms
+1. Identify the key national and international developments that impact the evolution of particular sectors of the economy.

-• Communicate key facts and theoretical contributions succinctly and with precision by displaying strong writing skills.
+7. Communicate key facts and theoretical contributions succinctly and with precision by displaying strong writing skills.